ukgovdatascience/community-playbook/mobilisation/conference.md

 * Leave at least 10 minutes for attendees to onboard to the platform
 * Create a contingency time for speakers or technology glips
 * Always schedule a housekeeping section at the beginning and end of a section.
 Include: Telling the audience about the slido, internal departments security policy (e.g code of conduct)

+### Registration

+If you choose not use department events you can use Eventbrite.
+Regardless of the platform you choose make sure it has a privacy policy regarding how you use attendee’s data.

+## During-Conference

+* Crib-sheet

+* Unexpected circumstances

+* FAQ

+* Checklist + Resources

+## Post-Conference
+* Retrospective

+* Knowledge keeping

+* Checklist + Resources